 1,100 MW Gas-Fired Power Plant

-as well as a major pipeline, high voltage lines and a gas transmission facility
+as well as a major pipeline, high voltage lines and a gas compressor facility

 power & utility facilities